If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The differences here are large.
 They cover speed, sedation, dependence risk, what each treats best, and legal status.
 The table below sums up the core points, with more detail underneath.

 The second difference is sedation and dependence.
-Buspirone does not cause sedation, and it does not cause dependence.
-Alprazolam is sedating, and it carries two FDA boxed warnings, the agency's most serious warning.
-One is about abuse, dependence, and withdrawal.
-The other is about the danger of combining it with opioids, a combination that can slow or stop breathing.
+Buspirone does not cause sedation, so many people take it without feeling drowsy during the day, and it does not cause dependence.
+Alprazolam is sedating, which is part of how it works, and it carries two FDA boxed warnings, the agency's most serious warning.
+One is about abuse, misuse, addiction, physical dependence, and withdrawal.
+These risks can develop even when the medication is taken exactly as prescribed, sometimes within a few weeks, and stopping abruptly can cause serious withdrawal that may include seizures.
+The other boxed warning is about the danger of combining alprazolam with opioids, a combination that can cause extreme sedation and slow or stop breathing.
+Tolerance can also build with alprazolam, meaning the same dose may work less well over time.

 The third difference is what each treats best.
-Buspirone works for generalized anxiety disorder, the ongoing, day-to-day form of anxiety.
-It is not used for panic or for as-needed relief.
-Alprazolam works for panic and for acute anxiety, the kind that comes on fast.
+Buspirone works for generalized anxiety disorder, the ongoing, day-to-day form of anxiety marked by hard-to-control worry.
+It is not used for panic attacks or for the as-needed relief of a sudden surge of anxiety.
+Alprazolam works for panic disorder and for acute anxiety, the kind that comes on fast and needs quick relief.

 The fourth difference is legal status.
-Alprazolam is a Schedule II controlled substance, a category for medications with accepted medical use and a recognized potential for misuse and dependence.
+Alprazolam is a Schedule IV controlled substance, a federal category for medications with an accepted medical use and a recognized potential for misuse and dependence.
 Buspirone is not a controlled substance.

 Side effects compared

 The side effects of these two are different in character.
-Buspirone's common side effects include dizziness, nausea, headache, and feeling lightheaded.
-It does not cause sedation, so it is less likely to make someone drowsy during the day.
+Buspirone's common side effects include dizziness, nausea, headache, nervousness, and feeling lightheaded.
+A notable point is what it usually does not cause, which is significant drowsiness, so it is less likely to make someone sleepy during the day.

 Alprazolam is sedating.
-Its common effects include drowsiness, tiredness, and slowed thinking or coordination.
+Its common effects include drowsiness, tiredness, lightheadedness, reduced coordination, and, especially at higher doses, memory problems and slowed thinking.
+That sedation matters for driving and other tasks that need full attention.
 With regular use, the body can develop tolerance and physical dependence, which is the basis for its boxed warning.
-If alprazolam is stopped abruptly, withdrawal can be serious.
+If alprazolam is stopped abruptly, withdrawal can be serious and can include rebound anxiety, trouble sleeping, agitation, and, in serious cases, seizures.
 For that reason it is tapered slowly with a prescriber rather than stopped on one's own.
 This is a manageable issue when it is planned for, not a reason for alarm.
+Older adults are more affected by benzodiazepines and are more prone to falls, confusion, and memory problems.
+If a side effect is severe, or it is not improving, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects

 For sleep, the two differ.
-Buspirone does not cause sedation and is not used as a sleep aid.
+Buspirone does not cause sedation and is not used as a sleep aid, so people who want a sedating medication to help them sleep will not get that from it.
 Alprazolam is sedating and can make people drowsy, though it is not a long-term treatment for sleep problems.

-Both are generally considered close to weight-neutral.
+Both are generally considered close to weight-neutral, and neither typically affects appetite the way some other psychiatric medications can.
 Sexual side effects are not a defining feature of either medication, and neither is known for them the way SSRIs can be.
+Buspirone is sometimes even added alongside an SSRI to help counter the sexual side effects the SSRI is causing.
 Any effect that is bothersome is worth raising with a prescriber.

 Why a clinician might choose one over the other